saschazar21/webassembly/packages/webp/README.md

 > A dependency-free WebP decoder/encoder written in WebAssembly

-It encodes raw RGBA image data in a `Uint8Array` into the WebP format and vice versa.
+It encodes raw RGB image data in a `Uint8Array` into the WebP format and vice versa.

 ## Installation